lzz0007/gdcl/README.md

 ```text
 conda install pytorch torchvision -c pytorch
 ```
 To alter hyper-parameters for the model, we can modify the corresponding file inside ./configs/model/GDCL.yaml.
+Detailed explanation of each hyper-parameter is also included in this file.

 To train the model:
 ```text